HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 So, I’m going to explain why I do what I do and why I’ve chosen to bet my whole career on this crazy Web thing.

-"Betting" can have a somewhat negative connotation, what I’m talking about here is more calculated than that, really I’m going to talk more about "investing."
+"Betting" sounds a bit haphazard what I’m talking about is more calculated than that, really it would be better described as "investing."

-First off, Would you call yourself an investor?
-Depends on how you define it, right?
+Would you call yourself an investor?
+That may depend on how you define it, right?
 An investor is someone who allocates scarce resources hoping for a return.
-Now, you may not feel like it but you possess something *extremely* rare: your attention.
+You may not feel like it, but you possess something *extremely* rare: your attention.

->> As the smart, creative person you are, your attention is worth a lot!
+>> As a smart creative people your attention is worth a lot!

 If you don’t believe me, just ask an advertising company.
 And, it’s *very* scarce.
 You can only spend it on *one thing* at a time and you only have the present in which to spend it.

 This. moment. is. spent.

-**"But I can multitask!"**
+"But I can multitask!" you might be thinking.

 >> NOPE!

-Actually, science suggests that you can’t.
-A good friend of mine performs brain surgeries for a living and I’ve heard him talk a bit about multitasking and so I texted him and asked him to elaborate.
+Science suggests that you can’t.
+A good friend of mine performs brain surgery for a living and I’ve heard him talk a bit about multitasking in the past so I texted him and asked him to elaborate.
 Here’s what he said:

 > Yes this is true - there is no actual, true multitasking.
 Our conscious brain can only focus on one thing at a time.
 I’m not talking about chewing gum and walking :)
 >